 You have enough equity to buy a new home

 Selling your home is one way to get cash without having to pay it back.
-A cash-out refinance lets you borrow against your home’s equity, but selling lets you pocket it all — minus the costs associated with selling.
+A cash-out refinance lets you borrow your equity, but selling lets you pocket it all — minus the costs and taxes associated with selling.

 You’re ready to move